pyvec/naucse.python.cz/lessons/beginners-en/str/index.md

 It is almost the same as the old fashioned `%s`, but instead of `.format` you write `%`.
-If you want to use just one variable, you don't need braces, just make sure that there is one space after the `%`.
+If you want to use just one variable, you don't need parenthesis, just make sure that there is one space after the `%`.

 ```python
 number = 3 + 4